 Technology is such a great tool for student engagement!
 Using it for games makes test prep so exciting for the kids.
 I mean, who doesn’t want to spend time during school hours playing a game?

-This is my favorite test prep activity.
-I’m thinking you know how this game works, so I won’t waste your time explaining it to you.
+I’m thinking you know how Jeopardy-style games work, so I won’t waste your time explaining it to you.
 Instead, I’ll tell you what I love about it.
 Jeopardy allows me and my students to review several different standards and offers a varying degree of rigor.
 It’s also crazy entertaining for the students.
 They get so excited about earning those dollar amounts and seeing their scores increase.
 I’ve actually had kids groan when class ended because they wanted to keep playing!
 Crazy, right?!
 Any time they’re that enthusiastic about something we’re doing in class is a HUGE win.

 The example pictured above is a Jeopardy review game for the 3rd grade STAAR Reading Test and is available in my Teachers Pay Teachers store.